CaboneMailServer/.github/profile/README.md

 - Admin Web tool to manage the user in the database (and protected with OpenIdc too)
 - rspamd for antispam part
 - Dkim, SPF and DMarc support
-- Dmarc report dashboard (grafana dashboard with clickhouse as backend)
+- Mail statistics and Dmarc report dashboard (grafana dashboard with clickhouse as backend)
 - Regulards Check/alarms : mx, dkim, spf, dmarc per domain.